michal-lubawy/qa-allegro-hw/README.md

 Tests are run on push and PR.
 Results of test can be viewed It [Actions tab](https://github.com/michal-lubawy/qa-allegro-hw/actions)

 ### HTML report
-A nice HTML report from tests is published as job artifact
+A nice HTML report from tests is published as job artifact for download
 ![HTML Report](/readmePictures/Screenshot.png)
+The last test result can be viewed [online TML report](https://michal-lubawy.github.io/qa-allegro-hw/report).

 ## How To